nnaik39/context-vqa/ContextVQA_dataset/README.md

-## Instructions for Downloading the Context-VQA Dataset
+## Instructions for Downloading Context-VQA

 The images in the dataset are stored in the images.zip file.
 To download the questions and annotations, please download the dataset.json file.